mahendrabairagi/DeeplensWorkshop/SageMaker lab/README.md

 git clone https://github.com/mahendrabairagi/DeeplensWorkshop.git
 ```

 Next, close the terminal tab and go back to the dashboard.
-You should see a new folder, "aws-ml-iot-lab".
+You should see a new folder, "DeeplensWorkshop".

 ![Alt text](../screenshots/jupyter_dashboard_2.png)

-Select that folder, then select the folder "Prep_Challenge".
+Select that folder, then select the folder "SageMakerLab".
 You should see contents similar to this:

 ![Alt text](../screenshots/jupyter_dashboard_3.png)

-Next, click on "SSD_Object_Detection_SageMaker_v3nb" to open up the notebook.
+Next, click on "SSD_Object_Detection_SageMaker_v3" to open up the notebook.
 You should now be looking at a Jupyter notebook:

 ![Alt text](../screenshots/jupyter_notebook_0.png)